petejohanson/hy-res/README.md

 # hy-res [![Build Status](https://travis-ci.org/petejohanson/hy-res.svg?branch=master)](https://travis-ci.org/petejohanson/hy-res)

 A hypermedia client/library for [AngularJS](http://angularjs.org/).
 [HAL](http://tools.ietf.org/html/draft-kelly-json-hal-06), [Siren](https://github.com/kevinswiber/siren), and [Link header](https://tools.ietf.org/html/rfc5988) extensions are included by default, but support for other media types can be added.
+For the most part, the core library is not normally used directly, instead consumed by way of a small framework integration layer, e.g. [angular-hy-res](http://github.com/petejohanson/angular-hy-res).

 ## Support

-For any questions, please post to the [AngularHyRes Google Group](https://groups.google.com/forum/#!forum/hy-res).
+For any questions, please post to the [HyRes Google Group](https://groups.google.com/forum/#!forum/hy-res).

 ## Installation